ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Methods

 As in \cite{zhao2017extended}, we also add a diagonal matrix\footnote{More strictly, we are referring to \emph{rectangular diagonal matrix}, which is an M-by-N matrix with all the entries not indexed by $(i,i)$ being zero.} $D_l \in \mathbb{R}^{M \times N}$ to $\Delta W_l$, making $\Delta W_l$ full rank without introducing a significant number of parameters:

-Fig. \ref{fig:model} illustrates the proposed weight structure. $A$, $B$ and $D$ together are designated as residual matrices of the shared one $W$, so that a unique function will be learned for each Transformer layer despite of the existence of weight sharing.
+Fig. \ref{fig:model} illustrates the proposed weight matrix structure. $A$, $B$ and $D$ together are designated as \emph{residual matrices} for the shared one $W$, so that a unique function will be learned for each Transformer layer despite the presence of weight sharing.
 We name this structure as \resformer.